The Observatory is closed during the summer. We will open again in August 2014.

 Astronomy Day - Fall 2014

-We think we have created an exciting program for this Spring's Astronomy Day.
+We think we have created an exciting program for this Fall's Astronomy Day.

-The Observatory will be open from 8PM till 11PM.
+The Observatory will be open from 7PM till 10PM.
 You will have an opportunity to look through Chicagoland's biggest telescope (the 24-in Planewave telescope in the dome) or through three smaller but still excellent telescopes on the observation deck.
-The telescopes will be pointed at various objects in the sky, including the famous Orion Nebula, colorful binary stars, beautiful star clusters and the planets Jupiter and Mars.
+The telescopes will be pointed at various objects in the sky, including the famous Andromeda Galaxy, colorful binary stars, beautiful star clusters and the planets Saturn and Mars (and maybe Neptune).
 To avoid waiting in line on the stairs, we open the observatory every 20 minutes for two groups of 30 people (one group goes to the deck, the other group goes to the telescope in the dome).
-Families with children will be given priority for access to the observatory between 8 and 9PM.
+Families with children will be given priority for access to the observatory between 7 and 8:30PM.

-There will also be at least two telescopes set up on ground level for observations of the Moon and Jupiter.
-The moon will be spectacular, just past first quarter, with many craters visible along the terminator (the dividing line between light and dark).
+There will also be at least two telescopes set up on ground level for observations of the Moon (only visible until 8:30).
+The moon will be spectacular, just before first quarter, with many craters visible along the terminator (the dividing line between light and dark).
 If you want to know how these craters are formed, just go inside and do some experiments with our Geology students, and make your own craters in a box with sand.
 This activity is great for children as well!